GeoffBarrett/BatchTINTV2/README.md

 # About BatchTINTV2
+New Update as of 6/23/2016 10:00 AM EST, re-clone to fix some of the bugs

 BatchTINTV2 is A GUI created by the Taub Institute in order to create an end-user friendly batch processing solution to complement Axona's new command line modification of TINT.

 This GUI will allow the user to define a directory.
 Within this directory it will be continuously (unless closed) searching for new files to analyze via Tint.
 The user simply drags a folder containing the appropriate '.set', '.eegx', '.pos', and '.x' tetrode files and the GUI will automatically detect these files and take care of the rest.